naufalhilmi12345/dataCode/Data Analysis/Brazilian E-Commerce Case/README.md

 ## 📁 Dashboard Content

+The dashboard can be accessed at [Brazilian E-Commerce Case Dashboard](https://lookerstudio.google.com/reporting/cb59c434-958d-4613-a67c-b0b1cd75a798/page/Hr91D)

 The **dashboard** is designed to enable stakeholders to uncover patterns and generate actionable insight.
 It includes a range of charts, tables, and metrics, such as: